Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 SB 253: Emissions Reporting Updates

-Proposed First Deadline: CARB has proposed August 10, 2026 as the Year 1 reporting deadline for Scope 1 and Scope 2 emissions.
-Notably, there is still no specific date clarified for Scope 3 emissions disclosures expected to be required as of 2027.
+2026 Reporting Deadline: CARB has confirmed August 10, 2026 as the Year 1 reporting deadline for Scope 1 and Scope 2 emissions.

 - If the reporting entity’s fiscal year ends on or before February 1, 2026, the preceding fiscal year will be the one ending in 2026.